immixvocalensemble/immixvocalensemble.github.io/_posts/2020-05-30-GnuCash-LaTeX-and-gcinvoice-for-pretty-invoices.md

 ## Using GnuCash for the body text

 By using billing terms to your invoice, you can automatically change the body text of your letter for different situations.
-In GnuCash, go to the menu `Business → Billing Terms Editor`.
+In GnuCash, go to `Business → Billing Terms Editor` in the menu.
 You can add different options here.
 I myself use three different ones:

 - Payment within thirty days
 - Payment before the first lesson